BRIKXO/TEcandidates_V4/README.md

 ## Contact

+- Gonzalo Riadi – griadi@utalca.cl
+- Cristóbal Briceño – cbriceno20@alumnos.utalca.cl

-For questions or issues, please open an issue in this repository.
+You can also open an issue in this repository.

 ---